Hurricane Ioke: Wake Island

-Under the threat of the typhoon for several days, two C-17 Globemaster III airlifters evacuated between 188–200 military personnel from Wake Island to Hawaii, the first full-scale evacuation of the island since Typhoon Sarah in 1967.
+Under the threat of the typhoon for several days, two C-17 Globemaster III airlifters evacuated between 188 and 200 military personnel from Wake Island to Hawaii, the first full-scale evacuation of the island since Typhoon Sarah in 1967.
 A buoy just east of the island recorded a pressure of 921.5 mbar as Ioke crossed directly over it.
 Before the typhoon passed just north of the island, an anemometer recorded hurricane-force winds with a peak wind gust of 100 mph before the instrument stopped reporting.
 Sustained winds were estimated to have reached 155 mph, with gusts to 190 mph.
 The minimum central pressure recorded on the island was 934 mbar at 0906 UTC on August 31.
 The typhoon was expected to produce a storm surge of 18 ft and wave heights of 40 ft along Wake Island, where the highest point is 20 ft.
 Additionally, heavy rainfall from the typhoon left buildings flooded, with 2 ft of standing water found several days after its passage.

 The powerful winds of Typhoon Ioke caused extensive damage to the island's power grid, leaving most power lines to buildings and backup generators damaged.
 The combination of the winds and storm surge flooding damaged 70% of the buildings in the territory, many of which with moderate roof damage.
 All low-lying areas were described as being covered with sea water or sand, and the territory was left without running water.
 Communications were downed on the island, with satellite dishes and cables destroyed.
 Damage to the infrastructure was extensive, though repairable and less than expected.
 Damage on the island was estimated at $88 million (2006 USD).

 Japan and Alaska

 On September 1, the Japan Meteorological Agency ordered the temporary evacuation of its staff on Minami-Tori-shima, under threat of the typhoon.
 The agency expected high waves and winds on the island.
 Facilities on the island were damaged, although it was repaired and fully operational within three weeks after the storm.

 The extratropical remnant of Ioke produced a storm surge and high surf in excess of 30 ft along the southwestern coastline of Alaska, which coincided with the astronomical high tide; the combination led to minor flooding along Bristol Bay and Yukon-Kuskokwim Delta.
 Wind gusts peaked at 84 mph in Unalaska.
 The system produced moderate to heavy rainfall across the western portion of Alaska, including daily rainfall records of 1.15 inches (29 mm) at Bethel and 0.67 in (17 mm) at Kotzebue.
 Rainfall continued into the southeastern portion of the state, contributing to above-normal rainfall totals near Juneau.
+Total damage in Alaska was estimated at $113,000 (2015 USD).